Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_adjust_example.rst

 Lookup tables
 -------------

-This model uses only the standard lookup tables ``h_from_v``, for other lookup tables, defaults from the generated template files can be used.
+This model uses only the standard lookup table ``h_from_v``, for other lookup tables, defaults from the generated template files can be used.

 .. note::